Last Updated on March 1, 2023 by Lori Geurin

-I took my laptop on the trip thinking I’d write along the way, but between being so busy and feeling pretty wiped out from the fast pace, it simply didn’t happen.
+We recently took the family on a spring break trip to Florida, so I thought I’d share a little about our trip with you.
+I took my laptop on the trip, thinking I’d write along the way, but between being so busy and feeling pretty wiped out from the fast pace, it simply didn’t happen.

 Universal Studios, Islands Of Adventure

-We woke up early the next morning, ate a big breakfast and headed to Universal Studios, Islands of Adventure.
+We woke up early the following day, ate a big breakfast, and headed to Universal Studios, Islands of Adventure.

-By 5:00 we’d conquered all the rides and had such a fun and full day.
+By 5:00, we’d conquered all the rides and had a fun and full day.

 Woke up early.
 Ate a big breakfast.
 Headed to SeaWorld first thing.

 The weather was gorgeous!
 The lines to the rides were short.
-I don’t think we had to wait more than 10 minutes to ride anything so we were loving that!
+I don’t think we had to wait more than 10 minutes to ride anything, so we loved that!

 We saw several shows, all of them entertaining and impressive

-We were all hungry for dinner and went to Moe’s and filled up on giant burritos and burrito bowls made with fresh ingredients, including cilantro lime rice and guacamole (my personal favorite).
+We were all hungry for dinner.
+We went to Moe’s and filled up on giant burritos and burrito bowls made with fresh ingredients, including cilantro lime rice and guacamole (my favorite).